Retreat - Sesshin

 We may also hold some ordinations during the retreats.
 Some of our regular members will step up to enhance their own journey of practice.

-Friday Evening Session
+Example of Friday Evening Session

 6.30pm Formal Opening of the Retreat